-Working at the state, county, and individual levels in Pennsylvania, the PA Care Partnership brings youth, families, systems and supports together to find effective and efficient strategies that improve outcomes for youth and their families.
-In particular, we are focusing on the needs of birth to 21 year-olds and their families, who have complex behavioral health challenges along with involvement in the juvenile justice and/or child welfare system(s) and who are in, or at risk of out-of-home placement.
+Working at the state, county, and individual levels in Pennsylvania, the PA Care Partnership brings youth, families, systems, and supports together to find effective and efficient strategies that improve outcomes for youth and their families.
+In particular, we focus on the needs of birth to 21 year-olds and their families, who have complex behavioral health challenges along with involvement in the juvenile justice and/or child welfare system(s) and who are in, or at risk of, out-of-home placement.

 Beginning October 1, 2017, the Pennsylvania Care Partnership has built on the previous System of Care work, and other SAMHSA Grants, to support counties in developing comprehensive Systems of Care for children, youth, and families.

-A Learning and Support Collaborative will support expansion, and sustainability, in the number of counties as well as in the array of services and supports, including a focus on trauma and early onset of serious illness.
-In the first year, this approach will be applied in two counties, Crawford and York.
+A Learning and Support Collaborative will support expansion and sustainability in a number of counties as well as in the array of services and supports, including a focus on trauma and early onset of serious illness.
+In the first year, this approach was applied in two counties, Crawford and York.
 The experience of these counties will serve as the basis for guiding other counties in Years 2-4 in a sequential and continuous expansion of Systems of Care in Pennsylvania.

 The State also has incorporated the work of other federal grants including Safe Schools/Healthy Students, Project LAUNCH (early childhood), Healthy Transitions (for transition age youth), and Youth Suicide Prevention.